the city of light! the city of love! we all know that paris is a magical place to visit.

 money! if you’re a first-time visitor and sticking to a budget, here are some tips so you can enjoy it to the fullest.

-• don’t take a taxi. i’ll say this about london too – taxis are not worth it! they are so expensive here and you’ll end up spending a small fortune. the metro is so well-designed and easy to get around on, so study up and have the metro map on hand ahead of time. plan to buy a carnet of tickets for your stay. other fun ways to get around include renting bikes, walking, hopping on a city bus, taking the hop-on hop-off batobus (my favorite), or catching an uber if you are desperate. just avoid the traditional taxis!
+• don’t take a taxi. i’ll say this about london too – taxis are not worth it! they are so expensive here and you’ll end up spending a small fortune. using the metro will be your best bet. the metro is so well-designed and easy to get around on, so study up and have the metro map on hand ahead of time. plan to buy a carnet of tickets for your stay. other fun ways to get around include renting bikes, walking, hopping on a city bus, taking the hop-on hop-off batobus (my favorite), or catching an uber if you are desperate. just avoid the traditional taxis!

 • don’t be afraid to speak french. french people love it when tourists make an effort with a few basic words. you might feel silly, but it is worth learning one or two phrases to try out! it will make your visit more memorable and it will definitely make a local smile (even if they are smiling at your funny accent ;) it’s not necessary to speak french here and you can get by with english, but a few fun phrases to know might include bonjour/bonsoir, pardon, merci, etc. if you really want to seem local, say “bonne journée!” when leaving a shop or restaurant. it means “have a nice day!” and parisians will always smile and respond well to this.